irrigationresearch/irrigationresearch.github.io/content/Jobs/Stanford1_PhD.md

 <!-- ![logo](/images/cover/Goethe_square.png) -->
 <!-- <a href="/pdfs/PhD_Ulrich.pdf">PDF Here</a> -->

+<p> See the opening at [link](https://docs.google.com/spreadsheets/d/1Fvh1BZANNKsn8oVqqN2V4mQtKjpivU7fGqygNTTRAj8/edit#gid=1864294017).
-<p>There is an opening for a PostDoc to join the research group <i>Atmospheric Dynamics, Variability, and Change</i> at the <a href="https://eddy.stanford.edu/">Stanford Doerr School of Sustainability</a>. <p> Topics of research could include atmospheric gravity waves as they relate to the DataWave project, regional high-resolution modeling, ML for SGS parameterizations, Bayesian methods, etc. Interested scientists are encouraged to reach out to Aditi Sheshadri. <p>
+There is an opening for a PostDoc to join the research group <i>Atmospheric Dynamics, Variability, and Change</i> at the <a href="https://eddy.stanford.edu/">Stanford Doerr School of Sustainability</a>. <p> Topics of research could include atmospheric gravity waves as they relate to the DataWave project, regional high-resolution modeling, ML for SGS parameterizations, Bayesian methods, etc. Interested scientists are encouraged to reach out to Aditi Sheshadri. <p>
 Terms: <p>
 The initial appointment is expected to be for one year, with the possibility of renewal for subsequent years depending on performance.
 </p>